-FIRE AT A COACH FACTORY .- On Sunday morning the coach factory of Messrs.
+FIRE AT A COACH FACTORY.-On Sunday morning the coach factory of Messrs.
 Witham and Co., Lincoln's-inn-fields, was discovered to be on fire.
-The surrounding property was saved with great difficulty. and for some time it was feared that every building in the city would be destroyed.
-The fire was not extinguished until property valued at several thousand stable in the St. Philip's division of our police; his pounds was burned.
-FIRE AT THE VICTORIA HOTEL. - A fire broke out gal, and they were then to be married.
-The prisoner coloured men were not molested.
-The bodies of the ber of the railway porters and constables, was extinguished before much damage was done. voyage, and witness sold out some stock belonging to The snip was their ransacted and proper kind, and the first sum she gave the prisoner was £19, thing of value.
-She had 700 barrels of sperm oil on Last week, some thieves broke into one of the proper kind, had subsisted between them; to jegs and she afterwards gave her another : um of £15.
-On board, but the casks were broken up for the purpose offices attached to this workhouse in which the dolast Friday week, upon the prisoner's r presentation that of getting the iron hoops; and after stripping the cuments and papers are kept, evidently with the expectation of providing money, or articles of value. there are circumstances in the history of the unhappy They were disappointed; nothing but some bread prisoner, and particularly in relation to her conand cheese rewarded their search.
-ATTEMPTED SUICIDE.-On Saturday a gentleman of long and high standing on the press, and who has lately filled the situation of official assignce in the Bankruptcy Court, attempted to destroy himself.
-The circumstance occurred on Friday morning about eight of knowing, that her conduct as a wife was unexcepo'clock.
-The servant having called her master at the usual hour, he rose from his bed, but not having come down stairs, the maid as was her custom in such cases, knocked again in about half an hour, to learn if anything was wanted.
-He replied that he her her mother and stepfather consulted as to the best means of supporting her, and they took and furnished the house in Lion-street, under the idea that, by taking in lodgers, she might half contribute to the support of herself and children.
-In an evil hour for them both, Patrick White who weak and inarticulate voice, to come in.
-On entering she was horror struck to find her master hanging over the side of the bed, and holding his hand to his hand to his throat, in which there was a deep gash, and from which the blood was pouring in a copious stream.
+The surrounding property was saved with great difficulty, in the city would be destroyed.
+The fire was not expounds was burned.

+FIRE AT THE VICTORIA HOTEL .- A fire broke out ber of the railway perters and constables, was extinguished before much damage was done.

+BURGLARY AT THE MANCHESTER WORKHOUSE .and cheese rewarded their search.

+ATTEMPTED SUICIDE. - On Saturday a gentleman of long and high standing on the press, and who has lately filled the situation of official assignee in the Bankruptcy Court, attempted to destroy himself.
+The circumstance occurred on Friday morning about eight o'clock.
+The servant having called her master at the usual hour, he rose from his bed, but not having come down stairs, the maid, as was her custom in such cases, knocked again in about half an hour, to learn if anything was wanted.
+He replied that he did not want her at present.
+In about ten or fifteen minutes afterwards, the servant again knocked at her master's bedroom-door, when she was told, in a weak and inarticulate voice, to come in.
+On entering she was horror struck to find her master hanging over the side of the bed, and holding his hand to his hand to his throat, in which there was a deep gash, more than an amateur observer of the scene.
+The priest and from which the blood was pouring in a copious stream.
 The surgeon found not only the throat cut with a razor, but a large incision also made on the left wrist of the unfortunate gentleman.
 Every possible assistance was rendered, and hopes were entertained of his recovery.
 There are various rumours as to the motives which led to the rash act.
-One thing which may aid in throwing light on the causes which led him to attempt his life, is the circumstance of its having occurred on the first anniversary of the only be inferred.
-The remains of White were infuneral of his wife, to whom he was most warmly at-
+One thing which may aid in throwing light on the causes which led him to attempt his life, is the circumstance of its having occurred on the first anniversary of the funeral of his wife, to whom he was most warmly at-

-FATAL ACCIDENT.-Three young men who resid at the New British Iron Company's works, Abersychan, went out for a day's shooting on the adjoining mountain; and on their return in the evening, upon descending a steep road.
-Parlitt being in advance a few yards.
-Wandsworth and Arnold following, the latter's foot slipped, and the trigger of the gun unfortunately caught in some part of his dress, the muzzle pointing towards Parfitt, the contents (a heavy charge) entered the poor fellow's back between the shoulders, and lodging in the heart and lungs, caused death instantaneously.
-An Inquest was held last week at Hemsby, Suffolk overturned a skep of bees.
-The insects attacked the the cart which the driver did not stop, but conti intruder, and stung him so dreadfully, that he died to drive at the same rapid speed until out of sight, a short time afterwards.
-The jury found a verdict One of the men was carried to the nearest surgeon's, accordingly.
-A Few days ago a man, employed at the paper mills of Echarcon (Seine-et-Oise), had his arm caught | wound, and other injuries.
-He expired a few hours having his flesh burnt and his limbs dislocated.
-In this frightful state he lingered forty-eight hours, and | that elapsed, the delinquents effected their escape. then expired. committed to Ennis gaol for having confined two with having poured boiling water into a donkey's water, and thus underwent the double torture of
+FATAL ACCIDENT.-Three young men who reside at the New British Iron Company's works, Abersychan, went out for a day's shooting on the adjoining mountain; and on their return in the evening, upon descending a steep road, Parfitt being in advance a few yards, Wandsworth and Arnold following, the latter's foot slipped, and the trigger of the gun unfortunately caught in some part of his dress, the muzzle pointing towards Parfitt, the contents (a heavy charge) entered the poor fellow's back between the shoulders, and lodging in the heart and lungs, caused death instantaneously.